PlummersSoftwareLLC/Primes/BENCHMARK.md

 # Benchmarks <!-- omit in toc -->

-This document describes how to built and run all benchmarks (solutions) for different operating systems.
+This document describes how to build and run all benchmarks (solutions) for different operating systems that can be automatically executed.

+Some solutions are not included in the automated benchmark runs, either because no Dockerfile is included in the solution, or due to legal reasons.
+We do strive to include all solutions in the automated benchmark runs, if it is technically and legally possible to do so.

 ## Table of contents <!-- omit in toc -->
 - [What operating system to use?](#what-operating-system-to-use)